 One downside from online reviews was that The RealReal underpriced their products.
 Then again, if you’re unsatisfied, you can request any item to be returned.

 Furthermore, their app and website analyze your search and purchase history to create a personalized feed.
-This will make your shopping experience much faster and more efficient.
+This makes your shopping experience much faster and more efficient.

-When it comes to selling, Tradesy is a lot simpler than its competitor.
+When it comes to selling, Vestiaire Collective is also super simple.
 You’ll photograph the item yourself, set the price, and ship it.